-Nationwide Vision is staffed with highly skilled eye specialists who use the latest technology to help evaluate and treat ocular emergencies.
+Nationwide Vision is staffed with highly skilled eye specialists who use cutting-edge technology to help evaluate and treat ocular emergencies.
 Emergency eye care may be required for patients experiencing acute, painful, or debilitating symptoms, including eye injuries.
-The eye doctors with Nationwide Optometry have the experience, skills, and specialties pertaining to ocular emergencies and they can help administer testing and treatment for a variety of eye care emergencies.
+The Arizona optometrists at Nationwide Vision have the experience, skills, and specialties to administer testing and treatment for a variety of eye care emergencies.

-A sudden onset of symptoms or eye trauma that affects a person’s vision, it is considered an ocular emergency.
-Eye emergencies can be a number of different things including trauma to the eye, sudden vision loss, or chemical exposure.
-The doctors with Nationwide Optometry have a wide range of emergency eye care procedures and treatment methods that they can help patients with.
-Nationwide Vision recommends seeking immediate medical attention for pain, redness, or swelling of the eye to prevent further damage to the eye and permanent vision problems.
+An ocular emergency is a sudden onset of symptoms or eye trauma that affects a person’s vision.
+Eye emergencies can be several different things including trauma to the eye, sudden vision loss, or chemical exposure.
+The Doctors of Nationwide Optometry can treat a wide range of emergency eye conditions.
+Nationwide Vision recommends seeking immediate medical attention for pain, redness, or swelling of the eye to prevent further eye damage.

-If you are suffering from an eye emergency, seek medical care at an emergency room or an urgent care clinic, but it is important to note these facilities may not specialize in eye care and may be unable to properly diagnose and treat certain eye conditions like retinal detachment.
-The Nationwide Vision advises patients to seek immediate attention for eye emergencies at a location that is accessible and offers the best treatment options.
-Being evaluated by an eye specialist will most likely have the best outcome.
+If you are experiencing an eye emergency, seek medical care at an emergency room or an urgent care clinic.
+It is important to have a plan in place when dealing with an ocular emergency.
+These facilities may not be specialized in eye care and unable to properly diagnose or treat certain eye conditions.
+Nationwide Vision advises patients to seek immediate attention for eye emergencies at a location nearby.
+Being evaluated by an eye specialist is most likely to produce the best outcome.

-Chemical exposure to the eyes can cause permanent damage and scarring to the eye.
-It is important to flush the eyes immediately with a saline solution or water, and then to seek emergency eye care as soon as possible.
-Patients can help a doctor determine how serious the injury is by communicating the type of chemical they were exposed to, how concentrated it was, if it was an acid or base, and how long it has been since exposure.
+Chemical injury to the eye can cause loss of vision and scarring to the eye.
+It is important to. flush the eyes immediately with a saline solution or water, and then to seek emergency eye care as soon as possible.
+To determine how serious an injury is, patients can communicate the type, concentration, and duration of exposure to the doctor.

 You should seek immediate medical attention for eye emergencies.
-The doctors with Nationwide Optometry can help patients suffering from traumatic and discomforting eye conditions that can result in vision loss.
-If you are concerned about a change in your vision, call Nationwide Vision to schedule an emergency eye care appointment.
+The Doctors of Nationwide Optometry can help patients suffering from traumatic and discomforting eye conditions that can result in vision loss.
+If you are concerned about a change in your vision, call Nationwide Vision to schedule an emergency eye care appointment right away.

 Medical insurance usually covers eye care emergencies including emergency eye care, disease care, and specialized diagnostic testing.
 However, Nationwide Vision recommends that patients prepare for potential eye emergencies by contacting their insurance providers in advance for important coverage details.

-While the occasional eye floater is not cause for concern, a new flash of light or sudden increase in floaters or spots in vision should be considered an eye care emergency.
+If you experience a sudden increase in eye floaters or spots in your vision, this may be an eye care emergency.
 Flashes and floaters can indicate retinal detachment or other serious health conditions.

 Patients experiencing unusual or severe eye pain accompanied by fever, headache, light sensitivity, nausea, vomiting, or sudden vision changes should seek immediate medical care.
 Also, If there was a chemical exposure or foreign objects in the eye that cannot be cleared, and secretions of blood or other discharge from the eye should be treated as eye care emergencies.